-- (1) Turn off the battery cut-off switch (if equipped) and main switch.
-NOTICE: If they are left on, the electrical system can be damaged.
-[ECMO1931] - (2) Disconnect the negative cable(s) from the negative (-) terminal.
+- Turn off the battery cut-off switch (if equipped) and main switch.
+NOTICE If they are left on, the electrical system can be damaged.
+[ECM01931] - 2.
+Disconnect the negative cable(s) from the negative (-) terminal.
 NOTICE: Always disconnect all negative (-) cables first to avoid a short circuit and damage to the electrical system.
-[ECM01941] - (3) Disconnect the positive cable(s) and remove the battery from the boat.

-(4) Clean, maintain, and store the battery according to the manufacturer's instructions.
+[ECM01941] - 3.
+Disconnect the positive cable(s) and re- - Clean, maintain, and store the battery according to the manufacturer's instruc-